mbeddr/mps-platform-docs/src/doc/docs/reference/issue_trackers.md

 > JetBrains Runtime is a fork of OpenJDK available for Windows, Mac OS X, and Linux.
 It includes several enhancements in font rendering, HiDPI support, windowing/focus subsystems, performance improvements and bugfixes.

-!!!info "It's very unlikely that you have to submit an issue to this tracker yourself."
+!!!info "It's highly unlikely that you have to submit an issue to this tracker yourself."

 This issue tracker is relevant for [JCEF](https://plugins.jetbrains.com/docs/intellij/jcef.html), UI-related glitches and complete Java crashes as MPS is using the JetBrains Runtime instead of the normal JRE.
 The JetBrains runtime is installed